trbs/bucky/README.rst

 Command Line Options
 --------------------

-The command line options are limited to controlling the network parameters.
+The command line options will override any of the options in your config files.
 If you want to configure some of the more intricate workings you'll need to use a config file.
 Here's the `bucky -h` output::